 The reference provides us with invaluable information about certain aspects of the application not covered elsewhere in the UCAS form.
 Given the above outline, we hope referees will inform us about certain key qualities a student may possess:

 - Good personal organisation and time management, allowing for academic achievement, as well as leading a full and balanced life.

 - A good sense of social responsibility, including evidence of caring for others, compassion and empathy.
 Contribution to school-based activities, particularly those of a mentoring nature.

 - Demonstration of good communication skills, both in listening as well as speaking.

 - Honesty, reliability and trustworthiness.

 - Evidence of the ability to work with peers and teachers, i.e. in teams.
 Are students able to take on a leadership role if needed, as well as integrate, be flexible and co-operate with their colleagues?

 - Early indications of students' ability to take responsibility, which will be expected of them as postgraduates.

-We do realise the pressures that are put upon teachers, particularly as references are no longer confidential.
-However, should there be certain aspects of an application that you feel the Admission Lead should know about, it is important we recognise your concerns.
+We do realise the pressures that are put upon referees, particularly as references are no longer confidential.
+However, should there be certain aspects of an application that you feel Selectors should know about, it is important we recognise your concerns.

 Further Points to Note: